Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

 *  LastHash - get the hash of last created blocks
 *  FetchConnected - send nodeid to the tracker to get the port number and ip address to make the transaction

-# 3. [Data/Arguments] - The data/argument is the content which need to be send or receive by the nodes.Here the message is of simple json format.Here Data or argument which deppends on the type of request method([get or post]).
+# 3. [Data/Arguments] - The data/argument is the content which need to be send or receive by the nodes.Here the message is in simple json format.
+Here Data or argument which deppends on the type of request method([get or post]).

     Example of a  json data -
        {